-(Amendments and Bills with updated s Bill No. Author Analysis Potential Impacts Location Outside Agency Positions Recommended Position HR 1139 Napolitano/ Katko The Bus Operator and Pedestrian Protection Act, authored by Congress Members Grace Napolitano (D, CA) and John Katko (R, NY) will provide much needed safety improvements to bus operations in order to address the rising concern of assaults on bus drivers and avoidable accidents due to blind spots on buses.
+(Amendments and Bills with updated status or requesting action are indicated in bold) Bill No. Author Analysis Potential Impacts Location Outside Agency Positions Recommended Position HR 1139 Napolitano/ Katko The Bus Operator and Pedestrian Protection Act, authored by Congress Members Grace Napolitano (D, CA) and John Katko (R, NY) will provide much needed safety improvements to bus operations in order to address the rising concern of assaults on bus drivers and avoidable accidents due to blind spots on buses.
 The bill requires transit agencies to develop Bus Operations Safety Risk Reduction Programs to improve safety by reducing the number of bus accidents due to blind spots, preventing assaults on bus drivers, and improving bus driver seating to reduce ergonomic injuries.
 It gives transit agencies two years to create these programs in partnership with their transit workforce, and with oversight from the U.S. Department of Transportation (DOT).
 The bill authorizes \$25 million/year for 5 years to pay for the implementation of these programs.
-Transit agencies will be required to implement the following safety improvements as a part of their Bus Operations Safety Risk Reduction program: Assault mitigation infrastructure and technology, including barriers to prevent assault on bus drivers.
-De-escalation training for bus drivers.
-Modified bus specifications and retrofits to reduce visibility impairments.
-Driver assistance technology that reduces accidents.
-Installation of bus driver seating to reduce ergonomic injuries.
-The bill will also require transit agencies to report all assaults on bus drivers to the U.S. DOT's National Transit Database (NTD). customers is what is most Support Position Adopted 3/29/2019
+Transit agencies will be required to implement the following safety improvements as a part of their Bus Operations Safety Risk Reduction program: • Assault mitigation infrastructure and technology, including barriers to prevent assault on bus drivers. • De-escalation training for bus drivers. • De-escalation training for bus drivers. • De-escalation training for bus drivers. • Driver assistance technology that reduces accidents. • Installation of bus driver seating to reduce ergonomic injuries.
+The bill will also require transit agencies to report all assaults on bus drivers to the U.S. DOT's National Transit Database (NTD). of concern including its driver barrier, ergonomic and retrofit provisions without adequate federal funding to assist transit agencies in order to comply as well as its one size fits all approach, its intent to improve overall safety for our operators and customers is what is most Subcommittee on Highways and Transit Support Position Adopted 3/29/2019